augustorsouza/app_store_screenshots_resizer/README.md

-# App Store Screenshot Resize
+# App Store Screenshot Resizer

 A command line tool made in elixir to help creating screenshots for the App Store